Restoran Causeway is probably the most popular nasi padang restaurant within walking distance from the immigration building in Johor Bahru.

 I liked the stir fried bean sprouts too.
 Lightly tossed in a hot wok, the bean sprouts garnished with cut chilies, carrots, and spring unions retained their natural juices and sweetness.

-Even the Sultan of Johor and his staff are known to visit Restaurant Causeway for their nasi padang.
+I was told even the Sultan of Johor and his staff are known to visit Restaurant Causeway for their nasi padang.

 Restaurant name: Restoran Causeway Nasi Padang Ina